rogong/dotnet-code-challenge/README.md

 Don't forget to substitute your keys

+To migrate
+Run "dotnet ef migrations add "Initial Create" -o Data/Migrations

+The next thing is to start the project, that will automatically seed the dummmy data

-To run NetTest .net core 5 project, simply run "dotnet watch run" the swagger doc will popup from the browser, you can see the endpoints
+Run "dotnet watch run"
+the swagger doc will popup from the browser, you can see the endpoints